cachix/stamina.hs/README.md

 - **Exponential backoff** with **jitter** between retries.
 - Limit the **attempts** of retries and **total** time.
 - `Stamina.HTTP` for retrying retriable `Network.HTTP.Client` exceptions.
-- Introspectable retry state for logging using `RetryStatus`, including the exception that occoured.
+- Introspectable retry state for logging using `RetryStatus`, including the exception that occured.
 - Support resetting the retry state when the action is long-running and an attempt works.

 ## API